egeniq/standards/README.md

-# standards
+# Egeniq standards

-Contains standars we use within our organisation
+This repo contains standards what we use within Egeniq.